-Masu-seki range in price from ¥38,000 to ¥47,000 for all four seats, while arena seats start from around ¥3,800 and go up from there.
+Masu-seki box seats range in price from a conservative ¥38,000 to ¥47,000 or more for all four seats, while arena seats start from around ¥3,800 and go up from there.
 Expect to pay somewhere closer to ¥18,000 if you’re buying tickets close to the tournament dates.

-A dirt-cheap alternative is ‘jiyu seki’, or ‘free-seating tickets’, which aren’t available for pre-sale.
+A dirt-cheap option is jiyu seki, or “free-seating tickets”, which aren’t available for pre-sale.
 You can (try to) buy these from the Kokugikan at 8am on each day of the sumo tournament—but be warned that they sell out super fast (you may need to get queuing before dawn) and also are the worst seats in the house.
 Think far, far away, just underneath the ceiling.
 If you’re going in a group, these are not a good idea.
 For die-hard cheapos determined to try scoop the jiyu-seki bargain, our advice is to go on a weekday, on the “off-peak” days mentioned above.
 Here’s a decent write-up on what to expect if you go this route.

 Refreshment options at sumo in Tokyo

 Although not completely over the top, you’re a captive audience at the sumo, so food and drinks are sold at a premium.
 Unlike sports events overseas however, you are permitted to bring whatever you like into the arena.
 When I went in, I took in a huge 2L cardboard carton of Japanese sake that sells for less than ¥1,000 at the supermarket.
 I was worried that they would search my bag and confiscate it, but it appears that they don’t search bags (or didn’t, anyway) and they’re not that fazed.
 Taking your own bento and snacks is also a good idea.
 Saving money on food can make watching sumo in Tokyo a bit cheaper.